TechNickAI/AICodeBot/README.md

 ## Usage

 Run the following command.
 The first time you do, you'll be prompted to enter your OpenAI API key, which is required.
-You can get one for free on your [api key settings](https://platform.openai.com/account/api-keys").
+You can get one for free on your [API key settings](https://platform.openai.com/account/api-keys").

 ```bash
 python3 cli.py